New York ● New Jersey ● Florida

 My Approach

-In sessions, we may:• Identify patterns that show up in relationships and daily life• Heal old wounds through reflection, attachment work, and inner child exploration• Process grief, transitions, and identity shifts• Build strategies to feel steadier, more confident, and grounded
+In our sessions, we may:• Notice patterns that show up in your relationships and daily life• Heal old wounds through reflection, attachment work, and inner child exploration• Reflect on inherited beliefs to decide what still fits and what you have outgrown• Process grief related to health changes or life transitions• Build strategies to help you feel steadier and more grounded

 Who I Work with

-My clients are often navigating a major life transition, feeling lost, uncertain, or overwhelmed, and want more than quick fixes.
+My clients are often navigating life transitions, feeling lost, uncertain, or overwhelmed, and want more than quick fixes.

 Chronic Illness